shinecoco7/newwave/README.md

 >>The home page is displayed after the Login.

 ![notification](https://github.com/shinecoco7/newwave/assets/157390879/e4e138e8-f8c8-4492-9530-761e513626d2)
->>**Notification Page**-The notifications can be viewed here and all the daily reports of the pH sensor reports and the device report can be found.
+>>**Notification** - The notifications can be viewed here and all the daily reports of the pH sensor reports and the device report can be found.

 ![mainarticles](https://github.com/shinecoco7/newwave/assets/157390879/f7e9639c-dc1a-496e-b646-a50e93d716ac)
 >>**Article Page**-I have included this page so that there is an update to the world about the crisis of ocean animals and pollution.